szindel/FuncFactory/README.md

 - An example is shown where two functions are checked against one another.
 - Single functions can also be made into steps by comparing the result with a function that only returns a single return code.

-## final step: Create the FuncFactory and run
+## Final step: Create the FuncFactory and run
 ```python
 from funcfactory import FuncFactory
 import .my_check_functions as my_check_functions